-The course is underpinned by an innovative, experiential learning curriculum focusing on woman-centred care in practice.
+The course is underpinned by an innovative, experiential learning curriculum which will be guided by focusing on woman-centred practice and features problem-based learning.
 The course features a variety of clinical and community experiences, which will expose students to the varied aspects of midwifery practice resulting in graduates able to function to the full scope of contemporary midwifery practice.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.

 Credit may be awarded to a student for formal learning (gained through full or partial achievement of an accredited qualification or course) or non-formal learning (that takes place through a non-accredited course or program of learning) completed at Southern Cross University or in other learning settings in Australia and/or overseas.

 Credit may be awarded on the basis of current informal learning (that takes place through work, social, family or leisure activities).

 To help you identify how much credit you may receive for your related prior learning visit SCU Pathways.